Martiless/quiz-time/README.md

 #### Returning User:
 * As a returning user, I would like to check if there has been any new questions added.
+* As a returning user, I would like to see if there has been any new categories added.
 * As a returning user, I would like to attempt to beat my previous score.
 * As a returning user, I would like to see a leader board of the top 10 scorers.